iltommi/qdb-documentation/source/reference/qdbd.rst

     The address and port of a peer to which to connect within the :term:`hive`.
 It can be any :term:`server` belonging to the :term:`hive`.

     Argument
-        The address and port of a machines where a wrpme daemon is running.
+        The address and port of a machines where a quasardb daemon is running.
 The address string can be a host name or an IP address.

     Default value
         None